peer-node/flex/README.md

 Test currencies, CBF (cyberfarthings) and EGT (electrogroats) are included.

-To install:

-    cd src
-    tar zxvf testcurrencies-1.1.tar.gz
-    cd testcurrencies-1.1
-    python setup.py install

-This will add three new commands: `cbf`, `egt` and `daemonize`.
 `cbf` and `egt` have a similar interface to other currencies, e.g.:

     cbf getbalance